awsdocs/amazon-redshift-management-guide/doc_source/serverless-snapshots-recovery.md

 1. Choose a **Node type**\.
 The number of nodes depends on the node type\.

 1. Follow the instructions on the page on the console page to enter the properties for **Cluster configuration**\.
-See [ Creating a cluster](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-clusters-console.html#create-cluster)for more information\.
+See [ Creating a cluster](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-clusters-console.html#create-cluster) for more information\.

 To update a snapshot's retention period